Vance Boelter's car found 1 day after targeted lawmaker shootings in Minnesota, according to government alert

 Residents of Sibley County were sent an emergency alert stating the shooter's vehicle had been located near Minnesota Highway 25 and 301st Avenue in Faxon Township.
 The alert encouraged residents to lock their doors and secure their vehicles, adding that law enforcement will be going to area residences to ask to search properties.

-Hortman and her husband were fatally shot at their home in Brooklyn Park early Saturday morning, officials said.
-Hoffman and his wife were shot and wounded roughly 5 miles away at their home in Champlin.
+Minnesota state Rep. Melissa Hortman and her husband were fatally shot at their home in Brooklyn Park early Saturday morning, officials said.
+Sen. John Hoffman and his wife were shot and wounded roughly 5 miles away at their home in Champlin.
 Minnesota Gov. Tim Walz said the attacks were politically motivated.

 Officials identified 57-year-old Vance Boelter as the suspect, and said he should be considered armed and dangerous.
 The FBI is offering a $50,000 reward for information leading to his arrest and conviction.
 Authorities said Saturday he was likely trying to leave Minnesota.

-A vehicle believed to be Boelter's found outside Hortman's home contained an extensive list of possible targets, authorities said.
+Another vehicle believed to be Boelter's was found was outside Hortman's home.
+It contained an extensive list of possible targets, authorities said.
 There were also fliers connected to Saturday's "No Kings" protests found inside.

 Boelter's known address is a rural home in Sibley County, near the town of Green Isle, though he had most recently been living at a home in north Minneapolis, a law enforcement source said.